SPF for Microsoft 365 and Google Workspace: the setup that works

 And DMARC in all this

 Configuring the Microsoft or Google include makes SPF pass, but that's only half the picture.
-For your domain to be genuinely protected, you also need to enable DKIM signing (in the Microsoft 365 or Google Workspace console) and publish a DMARC record.
-It's alignment — SPF or DKIM aligned with your From: — that makes the protection, not SPF alone.
-Both platforms offer their DKIM in a few clicks; don't stop at SPF.
-Once all three building blocks are in place, aim for p=reject on the DMARC side, so impersonation of your domain is actually refused and not merely observed.
+Genuine protection also requires enabling DKIM signing (in the Microsoft 365 or Google Workspace console) and publishing a DMARC record.
+It's alignment — SPF or DKIM aligned with the From: — that makes the protection, not SPF alone.
+Both platforms offer their DKIM in a few clicks; stopping at SPF leaves the job half done.
+Once all three building blocks are in place, the target is p=reject on the DMARC side, so impersonation of the domain is actually refused and not merely observed.

 During a migration: both, temporarily

-Switching from Google Workspace to Microsoft 365 (or the reverse) is a risky moment for your SPF.
-During the transition, you send from both platforms: your record must therefore include both includes simultaneously.
+Switching from Google Workspace to Microsoft 365 (or the reverse) is a risky moment for the SPF.
+During the transition, mail goes out from both platforms: the record must therefore carry both includes simultaneously.

 v=spf1 include:spf.protection.outlook.com include:_spf.google.com -all

 Two pitfalls lurk.
-First, do not create two separate records "for the duration of the migration" — that's a guaranteed duplicate record, and the PermError that comes with it.
-Second, don't forget to remove the old platform's include once the migration is done: an orphan include consumes resolutions for nothing, and if the old service eventually closes its record, it becomes a void lookup.
+First, two separate records "for the duration of the migration" are a guaranteed duplicate record, and the PermError that comes with it.
+Second, the old platform's include has to go once the migration is done: an orphan include consumes resolutions for nothing, and if the old service eventually closes its record, it becomes a void lookup.
 A clean migration therefore ends with a record cleanup, not just the mailbox switch.
-The right reflex: from the start, note the planned date to remove the old include, so you don't leave it lingering for months and wake up one day in PermError.
+The right reflex: noting the planned removal date from the start, so the old include doesn't linger for months until a PermError surfaces one morning.

-There's a subtler angle too: during the overlap, both platforms may sign with DKIM, and you'll want both aligned so DMARC stays satisfied whichever platform a given message left from.
-Check your aggregate reports across the migration window — they're the clearest way to confirm that neither stream silently dropped out of alignment while you were busy moving mailboxes.
+There's a subtler angle too: during the overlap, both platforms may sign with DKIM, and both signatures need to align so DMARC stays satisfied whichever platform a given message left from.
+The aggregate reports across the migration window are the clearest way to confirm that neither stream silently dropped out of alignment while the mailboxes were moving.

 The platform-specific pitfalls